microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 ## PARAMETERS

 ### -Path
-Points to either a folder containing a specific application's manifest of type .json or .yaml or to a specific .json or .yaml file.
+Points to either a folder containing a specific Manifest of type .json or .yaml or to a specific .json or .yaml file.

-If you are processing a multi-file manifest, point to the folder that contains all yamls.
+If you are processing a multi-file Manifest, point to the folder that contains all yamls.
-Note: all yamls within the folder must be part of the same package manifest.
+Note: all yamls within the folder must be part of the same Manifest.

 ```yaml
 Type: String